-Join Paul F. Aubin for an in-depth discussion in this video Creating 3D views, part of Rendering with Revit Architecture 2012.
+Join Paul F. Aubin for an in-depth discussion in this video Creating 3D views, part of Revit Architecture 2012: Rendering.

 If you're interested in creating renderings from Revit, it all starts with a well-composed 3D view.
 3D views come in two varieties: orthographic and perspective.
 Each naturally shares some similarities, but they also have some differences as well.
 In this movie, we'll create each kind of view and look at the various settings and features.
 It doesn't really matter which view we start in, because we are going to be creating new 3D views here.
 Let's start with the orthographic view.
 Orthographic view is pretty simple to create.
 You just simply use the Default 3D View button up on the Quick Access Toolbar.

 And it will do one of two things.
 It will either open up an existing 3D view that you already have.
 Let me show it to you here on the Project Browser.
 Scroll down.
 You can see the name has the letters 3D, but it's got the little curly brackets around it.
 So that's the default name that Revit uses for the default 3D view.
 If you're in a work sharing project that will actually add your username inside the brackets there.
 Now in my case, it came up shaded because I already had this 3D view.
 So what I am going to do is delete it and create it again.